QMSS-G5072-2023/marketmood/README.md

 # marketmood_api_client2283

-The"MarketMood API Client" is a Python package that provides a complete set of tools for analyzing market sentiment based on news data.
+"MarketMood API Client" is a Python package that provides a complete set of tools for analysing market sentiment based on news data.
+The package will allow users to access market sentiment data from the latest hundred news stories of any company they are interested in.
+Also, users can use this package to see the correlation between the sentiment score and the company's stock price.

 ## Installation